VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Catalog/objects/InventoryInfo.md

 # InventoryInfo ==~object~==

-The `InventoryInfo` provides essential data for tracking and managing inventory levels and ensuring accurate stock availability for customers.
+This type provides essential data for tracking and managing inventory levels and ensuring accurate stock availability for customers.

 ## Fields